-All University employees with supervisory or managerial authority (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report incidents of discrimination and harassment of which they become aware in the scope of their work for the University to the Office of Equity unless they are a resource listed in Section II(A).
+All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report incidents of discrimination and harassment of which they become aware inthe scope of their work for the University to the Office of Equity unless they are a resource listed in Section II(A).
+Note: This does not require a person experiencing harm to report the incident.
+Failure to fulfill this reporting obligation will be referred to the appropriate office for corrective action.
 The University encourages all individuals - including students not referenced above - to report discrimination and harassment.

-(ii) Sexual misconduct
+ii.
+Sexual misconduct

 All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Office of Equity unless they are a resource listed in Section II(A).
+Note: This does not require a person experiencing harm to report the incident.
+Failure to fulfill this reporting obligation will be referred to the appropriate office for corrective action.
 The University encourages all individuals - including students not referenced above - to report sexual misconduct.

-(iii) Incidents involving minors
+iii.
+Incidents involving minors

-As stated in the University's Policy on Minors at Northwestern all University employees, students, volunteers, and third-party contractors are obligated to report to the Illinois Department of Children & Family Services or applicable state agency (as well as University Police, in emergency situations) any suspected abuse and/or neglect of a child.
+As stated in the University's Policy on Minors at Northwestern all University employees, students, volunteers, and third-party contractors are obligated to report to the Illinois Department of Children & Family Services or applicable state agency(as well as University Police, in emergency situations) any suspected abuse and/or neglect of a child.
 This includes any and all incidents of sexual misconduct involving minors, which should be reported to the Office of Equity as well.

-Reporters should also contact their supervisor (if the reporter is an employee) or the Dean of Students (if the reporter is a student), as well as notifying the Office of Risk Management and the Office of Compliance, Audit, and Advisory Services in writing that a report has been made.
+Reporters should also contact their supervisor (if the reporter is an employee) or the Dean of Students (if the reporter is a student), as well as notifying the Office of RiskManagement and the Office of Compliance, Audit, and Advisory Services in writing that a report has been made.